DmitryEfimenko/ngspot/packages/view-transition/package/README.md

 Library provides `ViewTransitionService`, which has `run()` method.
 Under the hood this method is called by `*vt` directive to schedule an animation.

-In case you're not using the `*vt` directive, to trigger animation manually, you can call this method for a change in state that you know will result in change in DOM:
+In case you need to trigger animation manually, you can call this method for a change in state that you know will result in change in DOM:

 ```ts
 class MyComponent {